kozmi55/Kotlin-Android-Examples/README.md

 This repository contains a couple of Android Development examples in Kotlin language.
 The following topics are covered:

 * MVP Architecture
-* Dependency injection with Dagger2
+* Dependency injection with Dagger2 using the new AndroidInjector (Examples without it can also be found in older revisions)
 * Creating network requests with Retrofit
 * Persisting data with Room Persistence Library
 * Using RxJava2 to handle data flow